Rural Beautification Awards

-Clearwater County is now accepting nominations for the Environmental Stewardship Award.
-This award formally and publicly recognizes community members that demonstrate commitment to environmental stewardship and betterment of the local environment.
+The purpose of the Clear Water Landcare Environmental Stewardship Award is to formally and publicly recognize community members who have demonstrated a commitment to environmental stewardship and betterment of the local environment.

-- Nominees must practice environmental stewardship and have resided within Clearwater County for a minimum of 5 years;
+- Nominees must practice ecological stewardship and have resided within Clearwater County for a minimum of 5 years;

 - Can only be a recipient of the award once; and,

-- Maximum of one award recipient per year provided a qualified nominee is identified.
+- Maximum of one award recipient for each award per year provided a qualified nominee is identified.

 Century Farms Awards